catid/snowshoe/README.md

 Edwards group laws allow for a protected table-based approach that requires `1` double and `0.5` adds per bit with a practical window size of 2 bits.

-With our finite field, squares require 0.67x the time of a multiply, so the operation count is roughly `13.36` multiplies per bit for Montgomery curves, and `(5.68 + 5.68 + 9) / 2 = 10.18` multiplies per bit for Edwards curves.
+With Snowshoe's finite field, squares require 0.67x the time of a multiply, so the operation count is roughly `13.36` multiplies per bit for Montgomery curves, and `(5.68 + 5.68 + 9) / 2 = 10.18` multiplies per bit for Edwards curves.
 Note that the estimate of `9` multiplies above is pessimistic.

 This demonstrates that (X, Y) coordinates are always preferred for speed for all types of applications.
 Furthermore (X, Y) coordinates are much more